ryea9/University-projects/Cryptography/README.md

 ## Projects

 Below are summaries of the two major projects completed for this subject.
-Each project is contained in its own submodule within this directory.
+Each project is contained in its submodule within this directory.
 Clicking a link will take you to its dedicated repository.

 ### 1. Secure HTTPS Server (PKI) Project